 Medicare Part B

-Medicare Part B is a standard part of the Original Medicare program which focuses on medical insurance.
+Medicare Part B is a standard part of the Original Medicare program, focusing on medical insurance.
 The services offered in Medicare Part B are centered around outpatient services, preventive care, and even durable medical equipment.

-For some people, only having access to Original Medicare may not always be enough.
+Only having access to Original Medicare may not always be enough for some people.
 However, for others, having Original Medicare is sufficient, but why?

 This happens because many low-income Medicare beneficiaries are also eligible for Medicaid benefits.
-Since many of the Medicare eligibility requirements can be similar to those of Medicaid, applicants are able to fulfill their coverage and cost needs.
+Since many of the Medicare eligibility requirements can be similar to those of Medicaid, applicants can fulfill their coverage and cost needs.

 For instance, through dual eligibility coverage, enrollees can cover their coinsurance, copayment, and deductible costs while also obtaining coverage for care not granted by Medicare (such as dental and vision).

 So, who ends up needing a Medigap plan?
-Enrollees that only have Medicare assistance are the ones that may require supplemental insurance to fill the gaps of Medicare.
+Enrollees that only have Medicare assistance are the ones that may require supplemental insurance to fill the gaps in Medicare.

-As you may well know by this point, it is impossible to ignore the existing gaps in Original Medicare coverage.
-For a federal program that has so many coverage policies, there are two main forms of coverage where it usually fails to provide benefits.
+As you may know by now, ignoring the existing gaps in Original Medicare coverage is impossible.
+For a federal program with so many coverage policies, there are two main forms of coverage where it usually fails to provide benefits.

 The main areas where Medicare falls short are: